NZOGPS/nzopengps/LinzDataService/README.txt

   Stage 2: Identify differences between LINZ data and NZOGPS data

 Inputs:

-LINZ Data Service exports from http://data.linz.govt.nz/layer/818-nz-road-centre-line-electoral/ -- must export using Map Projection NZGD2000 (EPSG: 4167 Lat/Long) NOT the default option NZGD200 / NZ Transverse Mercator
+The LINZ Data Service exports are available from http://data.linz.govt.nz/layer/818-nz-road-centre-line-electoral/ -- must export using Map Projection NZGD2000 (EPSG: 4167 Lat/Long) NOT the default option NZGD200 / NZ Transverse Mercator These won't be checked into our repository, so each person will need to get it themselves.

 Extract into folder LinzDataService/lds-nz-road-centre-line-electoral-SHP